karanchahal/SaliencyMapper/README.md

 ![](./screenshots/masks.png)  |  ![](./screenshots/masks2.png)
 ![](./screenshots/segmented.png)  |  ![](./screenshots/segmented2.png)
 # Purpose
-NIPS Paper Implementation Challenge .
-Even though the author's  implementation exists, this is an attempt to make a more user friendly version of the code and specially purposed as a learning tool for the models in theis paper.
+NIPS 2017 Paper Implementation Challenge .
+Even though the author's implementation exists, this is an attempt to make a more user friendly version of the code and especially purposed as a learning tool for the models in the paper.

 Differences from the Official Implementation:

-* Made for training the Cifar10 dataset,  oficial repo meant to train the ImageNet Dataset
+* Made for training on the Cifar10 dataset,  official repo  is meant to train the ImageNet Dataset
-*  Less Verbose , only the core details present.
-Loss, Model and Trainer
+*  Less Verbose, only the core details present.
+Loss, Model and Trainer.
+Readable Code

 # Files